China Regulator To Review Apple Antitrust Complaint

 And I am not talking about a variable.

+$ means variable?
+How do you define a variable about cash?
+Does $$ mean anything?

 Any different from Google?
-(Score:2)
+(Score:3)

 Isn't this the same type of conditions that Google applies for Android on the PlayStore?
 I am not saying this makes Apple innocent, just that this seems to be generally the same across mobile platforms.